ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 #### Behavior

-Each of the `amp-carousel` component’s immediate children is considered an item in the carousel.
-Each of these nodes may also have arbitrary HTML children.

-The carousel consists of an arbitrary number of items, as well as optional navigational arrows to go forward or backwards a single item.
+The `amp-carousel` component comprises an arbitrary number of children, as well as optional navigational arrows to go forward or backward one item at a time.
+Each child is considered an *item* in the carousel and may also have arbitrary HTML children.

-The carousel advances between items if the user swipes, uses arrow keys, clicks an optional navigation arrow.
+The carousel advances between items if the user swipes, uses arrow keys, or clicks an optional navigation arrow.
 ```html
 <amp-carousel width=300 height=400>
   <amp-img src="my-img1.png" width=300 height=400></amp-img>